 - Back pain

-Can Enbrel increase the risk of infections and how common are the SEVERE infections?
+Can Enbrel increase the risk of infections?

 Infections include active tuberculosis, the reactivation of latent tuberculosis, invasive fungal infections, or other bacterial and viral infections (herpes zoster, hepatitis B).
 If you get an infection you should stop the medication and call your physician immediately.